mcallisterliza/drama-kids/README.md

 ### Gallery Page

-* The gallery page have the same nav bar as the homepage.
+* The gallery page has the same nav bar as the homepage.

 * The gallery page has photos of the members of Drama Kids! participating in performing arts workshops.